OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 Keyboard Support
 --------------------------------------------------------------------------------
 International keyboard support is installed, but you will need to configure the system for your specific keyboard.
-To change settings open :menuselection:`Application --> System --> Settings Manager` in the menu and double-click on :guilabel:`Keyboard` in the following dialog.
+To change settings open :menuselection:`Application --> Settings --> Settings Manager` in the menu and double-click on :guilabel:`Keyboard` in the following dialog.
 Your password will be requested to allow configuration update, type "user" for the current user "user".

    #.
 Choose :guilabel:`Layout` tab in the Keyboard dialog